-Programme Programme Summary Tenure 1 Build Type 2 Mortgage Rescue 3 The Mortgage Rescue scheme was announced as part of the Government's Spending Review 2010 to provide support to some 2,500 vulnerable home owners struggling to maintain mortgage payments and at risk of repossession.
+Programme Programme Summary Tenure Build Type Mortgage Rescue 3 The Mortgage Rescue scheme was announced as part of the Government's Spending Review 2010 to provide support to some 2,500 vulnerable home owners struggling to maintain mortgage payments and at risk of repossession.
 This scheme is now closed.
 AHO / Int.
-Rent A National Affordable Housing Programme The National Affordable Housing Programme is the predecessor to the AHP 2011-15.
+Rent А National Affordable Housing Programme The National Affordable Housing Programme is the predecessor to the AHP 2011-15.
 Social Rent / Int.
-Rent / AHO NB/A Property and Regeneration Programme The Property and Regeneration programme covered all the historical property and regeneration investments and assets inherited from English Partnerships.
+Rent / AHO NB/A Platform for Life The Homes and Communities Agency is allocating a share of up to £25 million capital funding for specialist housing providers, on behalf of the Department of Health, to bring forward proposals for developing low-rent accommodation for young people aged 18 to 24 who are homeless or at risk of homelessness and are in housing need, to support their participation in work, further education or vocational training, with the aim of assisting residents into long term employment and independence, and improving their prospects for a successful and healthy life.
+This programme was launched jointly alongside the Homelessness Change 2015 to 2017 fund in March 2015.
+Aff.
+Rent NB/A Property and Regeneration Programme The Property and Regeneration programme covered all the historical property and regeneration investments and assets inherited from English Partnerships.
 With effect from 1 April 2015, existing commitments transferred to the Single Land Programme.
 Social Rent / Int.
-Rent / AHO / Market NB/A Right to Buy Replacement With effect from 2 April 2012, every additional local authority home sold under Right to Buy Replacement will be replaced by a new home for affordable rent, with receipts from sales recycled towards the cost of replacement.
+Rent / AHO / Market NB/A Right to Buy Replacement With effect from 2 April 2012, every additional local authority home sold under Right to Buy will be replaced by a new home for affordable rent, with receipts from sales recycled towards the cost of replacement.
 Where a local authority decides not to undertake the development themselves, they return the relevant portion of the receipts to DCLG for re-investment nationally.
 Aff.
-Rent NB Short Form Agreement 3 A Short Form Agreement (SFA) is used by the HCA to contract with providers who wish to deliver Affordable Rent units without HCA funding.
+Rent NB Short Form Agreement A Short Form Agreement (SFA) is used by the HCA to contract with providers who wish to deliver Affordable Rent units without HCA funding.
 Aff.
 Rent NB/A Single Land Programme The Single Land Programme, with effect from 1 April 2015, consists of existing commitments taken from the amalgamation of historical HCA land programmes (Accelerated Land Disposal, Economic Assets and Property and Regeneration) and transferred sites from across Government under the Public Sector Land Transfer model.
 It is a self-financing programme funded through the recycling of receipts supporting Government's targets on housing (including starter homes), public sector land release and asset disposals.
 Social Rent / Int.
-Rent / AHO / Market NB/A Traveller Pitch Funding 3 The Traveller Pitch Funding programme was announced as part of the Government's Spending Review 2010 to invest in developing and refurbishing 600 traveller pitches.
+Rent / AHO / Market NB/A Traveller Pitch Funding 3 The Traveller Pitch Funding programme was announced as part of the Government's Spending Review 2010 and delivered 515 new traveller pitches by 31 March 2015 (outside London).
+In addition 386 refurbished pitches were delivered.
 Aff.
 Rent / AHO NB/A

-1 Tenure indicates whether units delivered under each programme are allocated to Affordable Rent (Aff.
+Tenure indicates whether units delivered under each programme are allocated to Affordable Rent (Aff.
 Rent), Social Rent (Social Rent), Intermediate Rent (Int.
 Rent), Affordable Home Ownership (AHO) or Open Market (Market).

 New supply is either a new build (NB) or an acquisition (A) from existing non-affordable stock.
 Grant under some programmes can be used to deliver either newly built units or to fund acquisitions.

 The programme is part of the Affordable Homes Programme (AHP) 2011-15.
 The majority of delivery through the AHP

-3 The programme is part of the Affordable Homes Programme (AHP) 2011-15.
-The majority of delivery through the AHP 2011-15 and other associated programmes will be made available as Affordable Rent with some Affordable Home Ownership and, in some limited circumstances, Social Rent.
+2011-15 and other associated programmes will be made available as Affordable Rent with some Affordable Home Ownership and, in some limited circumstances, Social Rent.
 Intermediate Rent may not be delivered by the AHP 2011-15 unless it is through Mortgage Rescue or pre-existing commitments from the National Affordable Housing Programme.